Opus10/python-library-template/README.md

 ## An Important Note to Users

 It is important to keep any changes to the templated files of this project to a minimum, otherwise `footing update` will produce diffs that can be difficult to merge.
-Along with that, minimally editing the templated files ensures that your Python library project behaves similarly to all of the other ones at Opus 10.
+Along with that, minimally editing the templated files ensures that your Python library project behaves similarly to all of the other ones at Ambition.
 If there is an error in the templated files or a change that needs to be propagated to every package (e.g. updating Python), then the change should be made in this template repository.

 ## Technical Decisions and How To